Canine Nasal Mites

-The most common clinical signs associated with nasal mite infestation include epistaxis, sneezing, reverse sneezing, impaired scenting ability, facial pruritus, nasal discharge, head shaking, and stridor.
-Other reported clinical signs include coughing, restlessness, and collapse.
-These signs are not specific for nasal mite infection and may indicate many types of upper respiratory disease.
+The most common signs associated with nasal mite infestation include bleeding from the nose, sneezing, “reverse sneezing” (sniffing air rapidly inward), impaired ability to pick up scents, facial itching, nasal discharge, labored breathing, head shaking, and high-pitched, noisy breathing.
+Other, less specific signs include coughing, restlessness, and other indications of upper respiratory disease.